ketch/nodepy/README.md

     Ketcheson, D. I.  NodePy software version <version number>, http://github.com/ketch/nodepy/.

-Please insert the version number that you used (currently 0.9).
+Please insert the version number that you used.

+# Support

+If you encounter an error or need help, please [raise an issue](https://github.com/ketch/nodepy/issues).

+# Contributing

+Contributions of new features or other improvements are very welcome!
+Please [submit a pull request](https://github.com/ketch/nodepy/pulls) or contact the authors.

 # License